0 / 0

 Setting up the assetframe-lib and ibm-watson-studio-lib libraries

-The assetframe-lib library for Python is pre-installed and can be imported directly in a notebook in Watson Studio.
+The assetframe-lib library for Python is pre-installed and can be imported directly in a notebook in watsonx.ai Studio.
 However, it relies on the ibm-watson-studio-lib library.
 The following steps describe how to set up both libraries.

 To insert the project token to your notebook: